togostanza/ts/doc/Getting-Started.md

 ```

 Then, open <http://localhost:8080/stanza/> with your web browser.
-You will see the list of stanza available.
+You will see the list of stanza names currently available (only the `hello` stanza will be shown at this moment).
-At this moment, only `hello` should be listed.
+Each name is linked to the corresponding help page.

-Click "help" link of `hello` stanza.
+Click the "help" link of `hello` stanza.
 The description of `hello` stanza will appear.
 In the "Sample" section, you can see the stanza working and saying "hello, world!".